 - Will contributors have the option of anonymity?

-- How contributors will be able to contribute: will they have the option of speaking to the journalist via a medium of their choice, can they bring a supportive person to any interview, and can they be provided with the questions they will be asked in advance?
-This is all important in the acknowledgment that people are being asked to talk about deeply personal and painful experiences, and to support them through this
+- How contributors will be able to engage: will they have the option of speaking to the journalist via a medium of their choice, can they bring a supportive person to any interview, and can they be provided with the questions they will be asked in advance?
+This is all important in the acknowledgment that people are being asked to talk about deeply personal and painful experiences, and to support them through this.

 If you are approaching us regarding a callout, we will ask you to address these questions.
-We will want to share this information in the callout itself so that people can make informed decisions about whether they would like to engage.
+We will want to share this information in the callout itself, so that people can make informed decisions about whether they would like to engage.

-If we are not confident that the engagement will be handled in a way that is ethical, which will also include us considering the language and tone used in the approach to us, we will not share the callout with our members.
+If we are not confident that the engagement will be handled in a way that is ethical (which will also include us considering the language and tone used in the approach to us), or if it is not directly connected to NSUN’s remit, we will not share the callout with our members.
+Please note that we are very unlikely to share last minute, ‘on the day’ requests for comment/interviews, and we may not be able to share requests for participation in student journalism.